pitt-crc/user-manual/docs/index.md

-# Welcome to the CRC User Manual
+# Welcome to the CRCD User Manual

 This section of the [University of Pittsburgh Center for Research Computing](https://crc.pitt.edu/)
 website is dedicated to helping you better utilize our services.